RichuAK/ethernaut/GateKeeperTwo/notes.md

 Turns out there's a way, as there usually is.

 At the time of contract deployment, when `constructor` is being executed, the code size of the contract is zero.
-It's only after the `constructor` is executed that the contract node is set.
+It's only after the `constructor` is executed that the contract code is set.
 New Info!